petgoldfish/spendthrift/README.md

 # SpendThrift
-A package that helps analyze chase bank/credit-card statements.
+A package that helps analyze Chase bank/credit-card statements.